Ori and the Will of the Wisps bell puzzle: How to enter the Midnight Burrows

 The stones behind Tokk are that notation.
 Their sizes correspond to the length of each of the three flower bells to the right.
 Not the length of the vine, mind you, the length of the bell itself.
 So the tall stones correspond to the left bell, the short stones to the center bell, and the medium stones to the right bell.

-The order to play them in is: Left, Center, Right, Right, Left, Center, Left.
+The order to play the bells in is: Left, Center, Right, Right, Left, Center, Left.